Experience. Collaboration. Innovation. They're cornerstones of medical excellence.

 The UT Southwestern Department of Neurological Surgery is a recognized leader in comprehensive management of brain and spinal conditions, disorders, and injuries.
 U.S. News & World Report ranks our neurosurgery care among the top in the nation and the highest in North Texas.

-The Department of Neurological Surgery at UT Southwestern Medical Center is ranked in the top 50 in the nation, according to U.S. News & World Report’s annual report.
+The Neurosciences Department at UT Southwestern Medical Center is recognized as high-performing, according to U.S. News & World Report’s 2014–15 annual report on the nation's best hospitals.

 Our program is led by world-renowned experts in cerebrovascular and endovascular neurosurgery.
 At UT Southwestern, our neurosurgeons collaborate with specialists in neurology, neuro-oncology, interventional radiology, pathology, neurocritical care, and physical medicine and rehabilitation.
 By combining the talents of our surgeons with nonsurgical specialists and researchers, we offer access to the latest innovative treatments in one of the most rapidly advancing fields of medicine.